 Insomnia can be frustrating and emotionally taxing to deal with, especially over a long period of time.
 But, it’s an important issue to address because, if left untreated, symptoms of insomnia can begin to affect other areas of your life.

-The good news is that you don’t have to put up with sleepless nights.
-Often, insomnia can be improved with a few simple lifestyle changes.
-There’s also medical help available for insomnia if required.
+The good news is that often, insomnia can be improved with a few simple lifestyle changes, and there’s also medical help available if needed.

-Below we’ll cover what insomnia is, its causes, and how you can handle it.
+Below we’ll cover what insomnia is, what causes it, and how you can handle it.

 What is insomnia?